 The Polygon Gallery is an art museum in the Lower Lonsdale District of North Vancouver.
 It specializes in photography and admission is by donation.

-POLYGON GALLERY CLOSED
+POLYGON GALLERY AND COVID-19

 For information about the current status of the venue see the Polygon Gallery website.